|P2 HomeWhat is P2Key IssuesIllinois ChamberContactGrassroots Signup|

 Illinois legislators need to hear from local chambers of commerce, small business owners, and individuals who care about our economy.
 They need to know that Illinois’ economy cannot afford this job killing minimum wage hike!
 Click HERE to contact your elected officials today!

-Governor Pat Quinn has called for an increase in Illinois' minimum wage during his recent State of the State address and Senator Kimberly Lightford has followed suit by filing Amendment #2 to SB 68.
-SB 68 as amended will increase Illinois’ minimum wage to $10 an hour over a three year period, then index it with inflation (CPI) for subsequent years.
-If successfully passed, Illinois would have the highest minimum wage in the nation; currently at $8.25 it is the highest in the Midwest and tied at fourth highest in the nation and tied to CPI would increase each and every year.
+Governor Pat Quinn has called for an increase in Illinois' minimum wage during his recent State of the State address and Senator Kimberly Lightford has followed suit by filing Amendment #4 to SB 68.
+SB 68 as amended will increase Illinois’ minimum wage to $10.65 an hour over a three year period.
+If successfully passed, Illinois would have the highest minimum wage in the nation; currently at $8.25 it is the highest in the Midwest and tied at fourth highest in the nation.

 Illinois’ economy is still recovering from the Great Recession and continues to lag behind other states when rated on measures that promote a friendly climate for businesses.
 A hike in the minimum wage would increase labor costs for many small businesses by over 21% and we heard from several of our members that this type of drastic increase would result in employee layoffs or reduced hours.